 The East Indian Museum is in Manori.
 So we need to cross the Marve Creek by ferry to get to Manori Jetty.
+(Marve Creek is also called Manori Creek or Malad Creek.)
 It’s 10 am and there’s a boatload of people already coming off it from the other side to get to work.
 And there’s another load of us waiting to go to Manori – to work, to picnic, and some to get back home.

 The boat ticket across the creek is INR 15 per person.
 Really cheap for a boat ride.

 There are tongas (horse buggies) and ricks waiting on the other side.
 The share ricks are approx INR 20 per person to the church and INR 30 to the East Indian Museum.
 The tongas take INR 30 to the church and INR 50 to the East Indian Museum that’s located in Theresa Villa.
 And this is just one way.
 The return fare is double.

 We pass a few local ladies carrying coconut sheaves.
 They’re so much stronger than us city people.

 Finally at the Mobai Gaothan’s East Indian Museum, we see that it’s called the Kaka Baptista East Indian Museum in homage to Kaka.
 If you don’t know who Kaka Baptista was, you need to read more about it.
 He was a great East Indian lawyer and freedom fighter who defended Lokmanya Tilak.
 He’s also the one who really coined the term, ‘Swaraj is my birthright, and I shall have it.’

 There’s a board that lists the famous East Indians and their stories.

 There’s also a map of the erstwhile and current East Indian villages.

 And in front of the board, an old fishing boat.
 The bigger ones were called balyav or machchwa.
 The book says the smaller ones are called hodi, sipil, sipur, toni, burakin, or sandaks.
 Dad calls them hori or nav.
 What were they called in your dialect?